 Most people equate the pit bull with a breed of dog that is a type of guard dog.
 They are expected to be ferocious and not particularly friendly.
 When some pictures the pit bull, they picture a dog that is bred for fighting.
 Certainly, some negative images will come to mind, especially when so much of the publicity around pit bulls have to do with a dog attacking someone.
 There are even a few documented cases of the pit turning on its owner.
-But then again, so many people swear by pit bulls being protectors of children.
-But what is the nanny dog myth?
-Were pit bulls once child caretakers or is this thing just, well, a myth?
+But then again, so many people go as far as saying family pit bulls are protectors of children.

 So, why would parents ever consider the pit bull as a “nanny” dog?